 If retail therapy is what you’re after, Cheshire Oaks gives you the deluxe treatment package…

 With sheltered outdoor walkways and an easily navigable layout, it makes outlet shopping a truly pleasurable experience.
-Highlights include a huge Ralph Lauren store; a Levi’s shop filled with discounted denim; Nike and Adidas stores; Burberry, Hugo Boss and other high-end designers; Le Creuset and other homeware delights; and finally a whole host of places to grab a nice bite to eat, whether you want a quick sandwich or a full sit-down meal.
+Highlights include a huge Ralph Lauren store; a Levi’s shop filled with discounted denim; Nike and Adidas stores; Burberry, Hugo Boss and other high-end designers; Le Creuset and other homeware delights.
+Finally, a whole host of places to grab a bite to eat.
+Whether you want a quick sandwich or a full sit-down meal.

-Once you’ve filled your boots (or bought some new ones!), why not swing by the huge Vue cinema to catch one of the latest blockbusters.
+Once you’ve filled your boots (or bought some new ones!), swing by the Vue cinema to catch one of the latest blockbusters!

 Or for something a bit more family-friendly and educational, head over the road to…